Choose a Gentler Option with Collaborative Divorce Professionals of West Michigan

 5 Advantages to Choosing a Collaborative Divorce

-- Collaborative Divorce avoids having a judge make decisions about your family; the clients can reach a settlement that reflects their priorities and meets their individual needs;
+- Collaborative Divorce avoids a judge making decisions about your family; the clients can reach a settlement that reflects their priorities and meets their individual needs;

 - Collaborative Divorce uses good-faith interest-based negotiations and constructive problem-solving;

 - The Collaborative Process focuses on developing resolutions that truly meet a family’s and children’s needs;

 - “Divorce Coaches” support the couple to stay focused on reaching resolutions, rather than being distracted by anger and resentment;